 The Mokshakumd, located behind the Bhimashankar Temple is believed to be the place where the Maharishi Kaushik (another name for the Brahmarishi Vishwamitra) performed penance or Tapasya to please the Gods.

 The Temple administration allows pilgrims to conduct Abhishekam and Poojas to the Jyotirlinga by themselves with Marigold and Bilva leaves.

 The Bhimashankar Temple administration as such has not imposed any dress code on the pilgrims.
 However, we recommend you to wear decent clothes during the Temple visit.
-You should also carry an umbrella as mountains surround the Temple and the rainfall is erratic.
 Moreover, wear strong and comfortable shoes, preferably flats as one has to descend some 200 steps to reach the Temple.
-The Bhimashankar Temple is surrounded by places where one can trek a lot.

 Maha Shivaratri – A huge fair is organized for five days in late February or early March as a mark of their respect for Lord Shiva and Goddess Parvati.
 It is believed that Lord Shiva married Goddess Parvati on this day.
 The day is famous for rigorous Poojas, Bhajans, and Abhishekams.
 Thousands of people descend on the small town to visit the glorious festival.

 Karthik Poornima – The day falls in November – December and comes with great pomp and fare.
 On this day, Lord Shiva actually destroyed the demon kingdom of Tripura in all the three realms.